-Equity sensitivity measures the overall impact of a +/- 25bps movement in interest rates on retained earnings, fair value through other comprehensive income (FVOCI), and cash flow hedge reserves.
-For non-NII items a DV01 metric is used which is an indicator of the yield curve shift in value for a 1 basis point.
+Equity sensitivity measures the overall impact of a +/- 25bps movement in interest rates on retained earnings, Fair Value through Other Comprehensive Income (FVOCI), and cash flow hedge reserves.
+For non-net interest income items, a DV01 metric is used which is an indicator of the shift in value for a 1 basis point in the yield curve.

 Net interest income sensitivity is calculated for non-trading financial assets and liabilities, including the effect of any hedging.
 The sensitivity has been measured using the Annual Earnings at Risk (AEaR) metric.
 Note that this metric assumes an instantaneous parallel change to forward interest rate curves.
-The model does not apply floors to shocked market rates, but does recognise contractual product specific interest rate floors where relevant.
-The main model assumptions are: (i) one-year ahead time horizon; (ii) balance sheet is held constant; (iii) balances are adjusted for assumed behavioural profiles (i.e. considers that customers may prepay the mortgages before the contractual maturity); and (iv) behavioural assumptions are kept unchanged in all rate scenarios.
+The model does not apply floors to shocked market rates, but does recognize contractual product specific interest rate floors where relevant.
+The main model assumptions are: (i) one-year ahead time horizon; (ii) balance sheet is held constant except for certain balances considered rate sensitive; (iii) balances are adjusted for assumed behavioural profiles (i.e. considers that customers may prepay the mortgages before the contractual maturity); and (iv) behavioural assumptions are kept unchanged in all rate scenarios.